 Reciprocating saws cut the wood in straight lines.
-Choose the right blade and the correct saw technique, so that you will not have to wonder about how to use a reciprocating saw to cut wood straight.
+Choose the right blade and the correct saw technique so you will not have to wonder how to use a reciprocating saw to cut wood straight.

 Angle the saw slightly downwards to start ripping through the material.
 What determines the ripping pace is the pressure you have applied.
 Try cutting through the material using your body rather than your arms to guide the cut.
 Your body can provide more stability than your arms, especially under fatigue.